CodeF53/PackXBR/README.md

 5. inside `font/` or `colormap/`, the image isn't scaled

 While this logic leads to a half-decent result, its not perfect.
 So, if you have the time, I highly recommend using manual.

+## Misc
+If you have any questions or suggestions, please contact me inside the  [the VanillaXBR discord](https://discord.com/invite/8N4xzej)!